CLUB RIDE ETIQUETTE

 It is important to understand that the club run is not a training ride; it is a general fitness and social group ride.
 Riders are asked to familiarise themselves with the basic rules of the club run set out below.

-- It is important that the groups stay together throughout the ride; however it is acceptable for a little ‘competition’ towards the end of the ride.
+It is important that the groups stay together throughout the ride.

 Following these simple rules will ensure that the club run is enjoyable for all.
 New riders will be encouraged to return if the club run is friendly and well organised.